-SATA Port 1~2 & 7~8/M.2 (Not Present)
+SATA Port 1~4/M.2 (Not Present)

-This motherboard supports four SATA channels (which supported by Intel Z170 Express Chipset) and one M.2 slot, each channel allows one SATA device to be installed.
+This motherboard supports four SATA channels and one M.2 slot, each channel allows one SATA device to be installed.
 Use these items to configure each device on the SATA channel.

 Spin Up Device (Disabled)